About Sustainable Palm Oil

 3. The oil has many functional benefits, including its stability at high temperatures during cooking.
-Its crispiness and crunch, neutral smell and taste has the ability to stay solid/semi-solid at room temperature too.
+It delivers crispiness and crunch, neutral smell and taste, and stays solid/semi-solid at room temperature too.

 4. Palm oil is one of the most widely produced edible fats in the world.

 5. In the early 1900s, around a quarter of a million tonnes of palm oil was exported annually from South-East Asia.
 These figures have now risen to 60 million tonnes.

 6. Palm oil has been part of the human diet for over 9,000 years!
 Archaeologists found a substance that they discovered to be palm oil in a tomb in Abydos, which dates back to 3,000 BC.

 7. 40% of palm oil production is produced by smallholders.